- Director Center for Fair &

 - Ph.D., Cornell University

 Raynolds, Laura T. 2000.
 Re-embedding Global Agriculture: the International Organic and Fair Trade Movements.
-Agriculture and Human Values 17: 297-309. - As the journal's most well cited and downloaded article, this pathbreaking piece has been cited nearly 700 times.
+Agriculture and Human Values 17: 297-309. - As the journal's most highly cited and downloaded article, this pathbreaking piece has been cited over 900 times.

 Raynolds, Laura T., Douglas Murray & Andrew Heller 2007.
 Regulating Sustainability in the Coffee Sector: A Comparative Analysis of Third-Party Environmental and Social Certification Initiatives.
-Agriculture and Human Values 24 (2):147-163. - With over 300 citations, this is identified by the editor as the most recent article in this journal cited over 100 times.
+Agriculture and Human Values 24 (2):147-163. - With nearly 500 citations, this article is one of the journal’s most cited articles.

 Raynolds, Laura T. 2009.
 Mainstreaming Fair Trade Coffee: From Partnership to Traceability.
 World Development.
-37 (6): 1083-1093. - This publication is ranked in the top 1% of the highest impact articles in the Social Science field and is the journal's most cited article for 2005-2010, with over 300 citations.
+37 (6): 1083-1093. – Ranked in the top 1% of the highest impact articles in the Social Sciences, this piece has been cited almost 500 times.

 Sociology 364: Agriculture, Food, & Global Society